EricCheung3/op-website-ui/README.md

 First time, you need to install node modules and bower components.
 Inside openprice-web-ui folder, run
 ```
 npm install
-bower install
 ```

 ### Run with Browser ###
 You can run Openprice Web UI app locally inside browser:
 ```
-gulp serve
+npm start
 ```
-It will open a browser window and display the login page.
-You can login with your account.
+It will open a browser window and display the home page.

 ## On-going Development Process ##
 The master branch is for production release, and for each developer, we are all working on release branch, such as release1, release2, etc.

-So we need to switch to development branch, such as release1:
+So we need to switch to development branch, such as release2:

 ```
-git checkout release1
+git checkout release2
 ```

 After you have done code changes, you first need to commit it, for example: